MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 For installation instructions, see [Install R Server for Windows](rserver-install-windows.md).
 The setup program you use determines the service and support policy, as described below.

+> [!NOTE]
 > Although the installation experience is changing, licensing is not.
 R Server for Windows remains a SQL Server enterprise feature, even when installed outside of SQL Server Setup.
-A SQL Server enterprise license is required for the enterprise edition of R Server on Windows.
+A SQL Server enterprise license is required for the enterprise edition of R Server for Windows.

 **Service and support for Microsoft R Server for Windows**

 R Server for Windows can be serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) or under [SQL Server's support policy (search for "SQL Server 2016" on this page)](https://support.microsoft.com/en-us/lifecycle).
 For support information for R Server in general, see [Support for Microsoft R Server Versions](rserver-servicing-support.md).

 + Modern lifecycle policy is designed for rapid release cycles.
 Individual versions age out sooner, but newer features roll out more frequently.
-The Modern lifecycle policy is in effect when you use simplified setup to install R Server on Windows.
+The Modern lifecycle policy is in effect when you use simplified setup to install R Server for Windows.

 + SQL Server support policy supports released versions over a longer time frame, but updates are less frequent.
-This support policy is in effect when you use SQL Server Setup to install a standalone R Server on Windows.
+This support policy is in effect when you use SQL Server Setup to install a standalone R Server for Windows.

 + Simplified setup can be used to replace instance-by-instance installs of SQL Server R Services.
 This is useful if you want to switch from the SQL Server support policy to the Modern Lifecycle policy.
 To switch support policies, run simplified setup on a Windows computer that has an existing R Server instance that was previously installed using SQL Server Setup.
 You will be prompted to run a tool that handles the conversion.